sener3/next-component-generator/README.md

 ## Getting Started

-After you clone the repo, you should install the dependecies:
+After you clone the repo, you should install the dependencies:

 ```bash
 yarn